 Obama to Ban Thousands of Senior Citizens from Owning Firearms on GunOwners.org

-With provocative headlines such as those, it’s no wonder that I’ve been fielding calls and emails from worried retirees.
+With provocative headlines like these, it’s no wonder that I get lots of comments from worried retirees.
 Will seniors really be forced to surrender their firearms before they can receive Social Security payments?

 As with many sensational headlines, this headline contains enough truth to keep it from being a flat out lie.
 However, that’s not the same as being accurate.
 Not even close.